 Electrical sockets with included GFCI is termed as Wall Receptacle GFCI.
 It is used in the place of a standard duplex receptacle.

 It fits into a standard outlet box and protects against ground-faults for whatever is plugged into the outlet and other electrical outlets further “downstream” in the branch circuit.

 You can even replace older ungrounded, two-slot receptacles with new GFCI receptacles.
 Must use supplied label “NO EQUIPMENT GROUND GFCI PROTECTED” to identify that the receptacle is not grounded.

 Electrical sockets included GFCI’s are becoming common.
 In the United States, they are required by law in wet areas.

-In North America, GFCI sockets are usually of the decora size, which is a style that harmonizes outlets and switches, so that there is no difference in size between an outlet cover and a switch cover.
+In North America, ground fault circuit interrupter sockets are usually of the decora size, which is a style that harmonizes outlets and switches, so that there is no difference in size between an outlet cover and a switch cover.

 For example, using the decora size outlets, GFCI outlets can be mixed with regular outlets or with switches in a multi-gang box with a standard cover plate.

 Therefore, a wall receptacle GFCI is similar to a common wall outlet and is used in place of the standard duplex receptacle found in homes.
 The Wall receptacle GFCO protects any appliance plugged into it or any other outlets that might be connected to it.

 The wall receptacle GFCI has the same two outlets as common receptacles.
 Also, it has two additional buttons, one with the word “test” and the other with the word “reset”.
 The connection diagram of a wall receptacle GFCI is shown below.